rust-lang/rust-wiki-backup/Rusty-semantics-draft.md

 ## Managed boxes

 Managed boxes lack an owner, so they are a break in the ownership tree and don't inherit mutability.
 They do own the contained object, and mutability is defined by the type of the shared box (`@` or `@mut`).
 An object containing a managed box is not `Owned`, and can't be sent between tasks.
-Managed boxes have their lifetimes managed by a task-local garbage collector and will be destroyed at some point after there are no more references to them and the end of the task.
+Managed boxes have their lifetimes managed by a task-local garbage collector and will be destroyed at some point after there are no more references to them or the end of the task.

 ## Freezing